longndt/react-course/lesson1-setup/slide/lesson1.md

 **Academic and Career Benefits:**

 - 70%+ of companies use React or similar frameworks
-- Perfect for building impressive final year project demos
+- Perfect for building impressive application demos
 - Excellent for dashboards, student portals, management systems
 - Shows you understand modern development practices
 - Integrates with any backend technology you choose